Basketball as a Bridge: NBA keeps promise to promote social change

 Community Conversations

-This was one of the first of many conversations that included youth, law enforcement and players engaging in this type of conversation.
-Since then teams across the league including the Sacramento Kings, Memphis Grizzlies and Milwaukee Bucks have hosted similar events and initiatives.
-Last month, the Grizzlies hosted a panel including Vince Carter, Earl 'The Pearl' Monroe and more on issues at intersection of race and sports at the National Civil Rights Museum in Memphis, a significant city in the Civil Rights movement.
+Over the past eight months, teams across the league including the Sacramento Kings, Memphis Grizzlies and Milwaukee Bucks have hosted similar events and initiatives.
+In January, the Grizzlies hosted a panel including Vince Carter, Earl 'The Pearl' Monroe and more on issues at intersection of race and sports at the National Civil Rights Museum in Memphis, a significant city in the Civil Rights movement.

-Further, during his press conference after receiving the richest contract in NBA History, Grizzlies Guard Mike Conley said he could not celebrate because of the issues plaguing the country at the time.
+Further, during his press conference after receiving the highest paying contract in NBA history, Grizzlies Guard Mike Conley said he could not celebrate because of the issues plaguing the country at the time.
 Since then, he has been an active part of the Grizzlies' community initiatives.
 "I think that being in such a spotlight as a professional athlete, you have a lot of power," Conley told NBCBLK via email.
-"You can definitely help change by being out in the field, being available to support different causes and showing that you really care, that you want to see a better world."
+"You can definitely help [bring] change by being out in the field, being available to support different causes and showing that you really care, that you want to see a better world."

 Building Bridges Through Basketball

 League-wide, teams have been using the power of the game to bring people of different backgrounds together.
-In Milwaukee, though the Bucks have hosted 'Community Conversations' events like their 'Racial Residue Workshop' in response to issues with community to police and race relations in their communities, and are also heavily involved in mentoring programs, they recently announced working with the Milwaukee Police Department to create a Midnight Basketball League (will link Tuesday when officially announced).
+In Milwaukee, though the Bucks have hosted 'Community Conversations' events like their 'Racial Residue Workshop' in response to conflicts between the community and the police and race relations in their neighborhoods and are also involved in mentoring programs, they recently announced working with the Milwaukee Police Department to create a Midnight Basketball League.

 RELATED: Charles Barkley and Kenny Smith Talk Race and Sports in America